TheRandomLabs/RandomPatches/README.md

 * 32x32 icon
 * 256x256 icon (only takes effect on Mac OS X)

+### Bamboo rendering optimization

+RandomPatches optimizes bamboo rendering.
+This works by overriding the method that returns the ambient occlusion light value for the bamboo block, which runs some expensive logic, but always returns `1.0F`.

+Thanks to [darkevilmac](https://minecraft.curseforge.com/projects/fast-bamboo) for finding this fix!

 ### Framerate limit slider step size

 In vanilla Minecraft, the framerate limit slider step size is 10.0.
 RandomPatches changes this to